-What is the West Kent Integrated Care Partnership (ICP)?
+What is the West Kent Health and Care Partnership (HCP)?

-The ICP is developing ways of working and strategies for how the health and care partners in the area can best work together to support people living in west Kent.
+The HCP is developing ways of working and strategies for how the health and care partners in the area can best work together to support people living in west Kent.

-When this work is completed in April 2021, the ICP will be responsible for many of the duties previously delivered by West Kent Clinical Commissioning Group (CCG).
+When this work is completed, the HCP will be responsible for many of the duties previously delivered by West Kent Clinical Commissioning Group (CCG).
 Until this time, Kent and Medway CCG will be responsible for continuing the work of the former West Kent CCG.

-Which organisations are part of West Kent ICP?
+Which organisations are part of West Kent HCP?

 - Healthwatch Kent